KittyPBoxx/GBAXG/README.md

 ## Known Issues

 - Bike everywhere dosn't work for the ladders in Fortree
-- Adding items cheat menu can cause the game to reset.
-To avoid this Save->Reset->Load Up the save before clicking 'add to bag'.
 - E4 rooms sometimes make you walk into the void if entered from the top
 - Minor graphical glitches in Emerald e.g (reflection colours, rival batle sprites, exclamation mark colour)
 - There's a random guy in Azalea who looks like Red and the game crashes if you speak to him...